top of page

 Print Quality & Colour

-The print quality is excellent and the bold colours are part of the narrative ⭐⭐⭐
+The print quality is excellent.
+The bold colours contribute to the narrative beautifully. ⭐⭐⭐

 Card Size & Handling

-The deck is measured more towards an oracle card size but remains manageable for the shuffle and deal ⭐⭐
+The deck is closer to an oracle card size but remains manageable for shuffling and dealing. ⭐⭐

 Notes on Card Quality

-The cards are firmer than the other tarot in my library and show no signs of wear and tear after many readings
+These cards are firmer than others in my collection.
+They show no signs of wear and tear after many readings.

 The Guidebook